Jorge36/puzzle-solution/README.md

 <h3>Puzzle Solution</h3>

-8-puzzle solver in Common Lisp using A* algorithm, Conflict linear and manhattan heuristics.
+8-puzzle solver in Common Lisp using A* algorithm with Conflict linear and manhattan heuristics.
 The application was developed in LispWorks IDE.
 I also used a priority queue to develop the program(https://common-lisp.net/project/cl-heap/).
 The program can be extended to run 16-puzzle.

 Tests performed shows a good performance of the solution, which uses manhattan and linear conflict heuristics together.